 Power Consumption

-A PurpleAir sensor’s power supply will work with an AC input of 100-240V, and uses a Type A (USA style) plug.
+A PurpleAir sensor’s power supply will work with an AC input of 100-240V.
+Power supplies for different countries are available in our online store.

 LED Brightness Control